This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 Recipe Tips

-- Add the BBQ sauce near the end.
+- Add the BBQ sauce near the end so it becomes sticky without getting too dark.

 - Use chicken breasts that are close in size.